 To date, CCRI has awarded more than $13 million in grants for the creation or preservation of more than 2,700 units of substance-free housing in 50 communities, serving recovery populations that include men, women, families, Veterans, the homeless and ex-offenders.

 For more information, contact Nichole Mikshenas at email@example.com.

 Applying for CCRI Grants

 To apply for a CCRI grant, follow the instructions in the CCRI Request for Proposals.

 Mediation, facilitation, consultation and the Building Peaceful Communities resident workshop give rental housing staff, residents and other parties dealing with conflicts a neutral venue to discuss their issues, generate options, and work toward mutually agreeable resolutions.

-MassHousing provides dispute resolution services at no cost to multifamily communities enrolled in the TAP, the Tenancy Preservation Program.
+MassHousing provides dispute resolution services at no cost to multifamily communities enrolled in the TAP, the Tenant Assistance Program.

 For questions and intake, contact Denise Green at 617.854.1080.